 What you put in your journal is one part of this equation; the other part is the physical act of journaling.
 Here are some things to think about:

 The best place to start is with paper.
-It’s easier to look for a journal that has the paper you need in it, rather than get your heart set on a particular journal style or brand only to find out that it doesn’t have the right kind of paper inside.
+It’s easier to look for a blank notebook that has the paper you need in it, rather than get your heart set on a particular journal style or brand only to find out that it doesn’t have the right kind of paper inside.

 In almost all cases, heavier paper is the better choice.
 Heavier paper works particularly well for art journals, especially when using paint, gesso, or matte medium.
 But heavier paper can also minimize problems in writing journals, such as bleed (color showing through to the other side of the page) and ghosting (the indentations left on blank pages by pressing down with a pen or pencil).